gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/install.md

 Java is no longer a very _hot_ technology, so it is generally not available by default on most platforms and requires separate installation.

-More details are available in the [How to install the GNU ARM Eclipse plug-ins]({{ site.baseurl }}/plugins/install/) page.
+More details are available in the [How to install the GNU MCU Eclipse plug-ins]({{ site.baseurl }}/plugins/install/) page.

 ## Eclipse & CDT

-Eclipse is the development platform where the GNU ARM Eclipse plug-ins run.
+Eclipse is the development platform where the GNU MCU Eclipse plug-ins run.
 Generally it is not available by default on most platforms and requires separate installation.

 Be sure you install the **Eclipse IDE for C/C++ Developers**, not other package, since otherwise you'll have to manually install CDT.

-More details are available in the [How to install the GNU ARM Eclipse plug-ins]({{ site.baseurl }}/plugins/install/) page.
+More details are available in the [How to install the GNU MCU Eclipse plug-ins]({{ site.baseurl }}/plugins/install/) page.

 > Note: on GNU/Linux be sure you manually install the Eclipse; **DO NOT** try to install it via the Synaptics package manager, or similar, since usually you get an older version and the CDT plug-ins are not included.

 ## Plug-ins

-Once the Java & Eclipse are functional, please proceed with plug-ins install, as explains in the  [How to install the GNU ARM Eclipse plug-ins]({{ site.baseurl }}/plugins/install/) page.
+Once the Java & Eclipse are functional, please proceed with plug-ins install, as explains in the  [How to install the GNU MCU Eclipse plug-ins]({{ site.baseurl }}/plugins/install/) page.

 ## Workspace preferences